epandurski/hydra_login2f/README.md

 # Set this to the URL for ORY Hydra's admin API.
 HYDRA_ADMIN_URL='http://hydra:4445'

 # Set this to the URL for your Redis server instance.
+It is highly
+# recommended that your Redis instance is backed by disk storage.
+If not so,
+# your users might be inconvenienced when your Redis instace is restarted.
 REDIS_URL='redis://localhost:6379/0'

 # Set this to the URL for your SQL database server instance.
 PostgreSQL